 So once you’ve sourced this diverse talent, what next?
-Its essential to create an inclusive environment to ensure that your new hires flourish and encouraged to share their diversity perspectives with Engagement strategies.
+It’s essential to create an inclusive environment to ensure that your new hires flourish and are encouraged to share their diverse perspectives with engagement strategies.

 - Seek out women in the company and ensure that their good work is highlighted.
 Your entire workforce will also benefit from a culture of appreciation.

 - In some instances women wait to be asked for their thoughts on a topic and are less likely to volunteer information.
 Encourage women to contribute to a discussion by asking what they think.

 - Mentors and sponsors serve different purposes, but their end goal is the same: to support an individual to achieve their goals.
 Sponsors are the ones who will advocate the visibility of an individual’s work – this is critical to help women (or other diverse talent) who typically don’t self promote get promotions and acknowledgement for their work.

 Given the demand for diverse talent, your new recruit is likely to be head-hunted regularly.
 If you don’t create a truly inclusive and progressive environment then you may find your diversity efforts wasted.
 So what are the diversity deal breakers?

 - Mansplaining happens.
 A lot.
 This can be defeated with a wry comment through to a direct confrontation.
 If mansplaining is rife in your organisation it is unlikely that women will stick around for the condescending experience.

 - Some workplaces have a nasty habit of talking the talk, but not walking the walk.
 Make sure that you are genuine in your flexible work policies.
 Open the option up to all employees, and ensure that those who opt to utilise this are not subtly undermined.
 Seemingly innocuous actions like the time at which meetings are scheduled should be considered to ensure those responsible for the school run aren’t penalised.

 - Promotional opportunities